Agitation is an unpleasant state of extreme arousal. An agitated person may feel stirred up, excited, tense, confused, or irritable.

 What to Expect at Your Office Visit

-Your health care provider will take a medical history and do a physical examination.
+Your provider will take a medical history and do a physical examination.
+To better understand your agitation, your provider may ask you specific things about your agitation.

 Tests may include:

-- Blood studies (such as a blood count, infection screening, thyroid tests, or vitamin levels)
+- Blood tests (such as a blood count, infection screening, thyroid tests, or vitamin levels)

 - Lumbar puncture (spinal tap)